athaddius/STIRHoloscan/README.md

 ## Steps

 ### Read Challenge Rules, Sign Up, and Submission Instructions
-Challenge details for submission are on our [Synapse Page](https://www.synapse.org/Synapse:syn54126082/wiki/626617).
+Challenge details for submission are on our [2024 STIR Challenge Synapse Page](https://www.synapse.org/Synapse:syn54126082/wiki/626617).

 ### Download the dataset